 - Data Validation – a data entry section, it is here where you’ll list the nomenclature of the home type or stories drop-down menu found in the Project Description section.

 In addition to the eight sections listed above.
-Cash flows by by period (i.e. day) are shown on the right-hand side of the model. , using the box labeled ‘1’ in the upper-left hand corner of the worksheet.
+Cash flows by period (i.e. day) are shown on the right-hand side of the model.
 The calculations are made on a per period basis, with each period representing one day.
-The maximum number of periods is 730 or in other words, the maximum project length is two years.
+The maximum number of periods is 1095 or in other words, the maximum project length is three years.

 Download the Single Family Home Construction Pro Forma

 To make this model accessible to everyone, it is offered on a “Pay What You’re Able” basis with no minimum (enter $0 if you’d like) or maximum (your support helps keep the content coming – typical real estate Excel models sell for $100 – $300+ per license).
 Just enter a price together with an email address to send the download link to, and then click ‘Continue’.
 If you have any questions about our “Pay What You’re Able” program or why we offer our models on this basis, please reach out to either Mike or Spencer.